Brendon-Kearney/LearningGit/README.md

 # LearningGit
 Brendon Kearney.
 This is my first repo.
-Preview it.
+Preview it!